George

 On

-Wednesday, November 29,1871 about 6 P.M. a watchman discovered a fire at
+Wednesday, November 29,1871 about 6 P.M. a watchman discovered a

 the Kaighns Point works of